-When such a request is made, the local academy board will decide based on the circumstances of the case and in the best interest of the child concerned, considering the view of the Principal and any supporting evidence provided by the parent.
+When such a request is made, the Governing Body will decide based on the circumstances of the case and in the best interest of the child concerned, considering the view of the Principal and any supporting evidence provided by the parent.
 The process for requesting such an admission is as follows:

-Parents should submit an e-mail or letter to the local academy board, via the Admissions Officer, to request that the child is admitted to another year group (stating which year group) and the reasons for their application.
+Parents should submit an e-mail or letter to the Governing Body, via the Admissions Officer, to request that the child is admitted to another year group (stating which year group) and the reasons for their application.
 Included with the e-mail or letter should be any evidence in support of their case; some of the evidence a parent might submit could include: